 Lastly, we will continue to develop our specialist expertise in areas such as healthcare, retail and interactive and to identify new high-growth areas.

 6Sixth, to improve still further the quality of creative work throughout the Group.
 Despite the growing importance of co-ordinated communications and price effectiveness, the quality of the work remains and will remain paramount.
 If you drew a graph plotting creative awards (as a proxy for creativity) against margins for any group of agencies, there would be a very strong correlation.
 The more awards, the stronger the margins.
 The client’s procurement department fades into the background when the work is strong.
 Of the three things we do – strategic thinking, creative execution and co-ordination – creative execution is undoubtedly the most important, and that means creativity in its broadest sense.

 Clients look for creative thinking and output not just from advertising agencies, public relations and design companies, but also from our media companies and our research companies.
 Millward Brown remains arguably one of our most creative brands.
-Witness the BrandZ™ Top 100 Most Powerful Brands Study published annually with the Financial Times and its study of the BrandZ™ Top 50 Most Valuable Chinese Brands, together with the just-launched BrandZTM Top 50 Most Valuable Latin American Brands.
+Witness the BrandZTM Top 100 Most Powerful Brands study published annually with the Financial Times and its study of the BrandZTM Top 50 Most Valuable Chinese Brands, together with the just-launched BrandZTM Top 50 Most Valuable Latin American Brands.

 We intend to achieve this objective by stepping up our training and development programs; by recruiting the finest external talent; by celebrating and rewarding outstanding creative success tangibly and intangibly; by acquiring strong creative companies; and by encouraging, monitoring and promoting our companies’ achievements in winning creative awards.

 In pursuing these aims, the Group is led by John O’Keeffe, WPP’s worldwide creative director.
 Under John’s guidance, gratifying and discernible progress continues.